mkazhdan/EDT/README.md

 </dd>

 <dt>[<b>--out</b> &lt;<i>output surface</i>&gt;]</dt>
-<dd> This string is the name of the file to which extract surface will be written.
-The surface will be written out in <a href="http://www.cc.gatech.edu/projects/large_models/ply.html">PLY</a>.</B> format.
+<dd> This string is the name of the file to which extracted surface will be written.
+The surface will be written out in <a href="http://www.cc.gatech.edu/projects/large_models/ply.html">PLY</a></B> format.
 </dd>

 <dt>[<b>--fit</b> &lt;<i>interpolation type</i>&gt;]</dt>
-<dd> This integer value specifies the way in which a 1D polynomial is fit to the discrete values.
+<dd> This integer value specifies the way in which a 1D polynomial is fit to a grid edge.
 <UL>
 <LI>0: a linear polynomial interpolating the values at the two end-points is used.
 <LI>1: a quadratic polynomial interpolating the values at the two end-points and providing a least-squares fit to the derivatives at the two end-points is used.
-<LI>2: a cubic polynomial interpolation the values at the two end-points and the two neighbors is used.
+<LI>2: a cubic polynomial interpolating the values at the two end-points and the two neighbors is used.
 <LI>3: a (cubic) Catmull-Rom spline fit to the two end-points and the two-neighbors is used.
 </UL>
 The default value for this parameter is 0.
 </dd>

 <dt>[<b>--polygons</B>]</dt>
 <dd> If this flag is specified, a polygon mesh is extracted.
-Otherwise the polygons are triangulated (using a minimum area triangulation) and a triangle mesh returned.
+Otherwise the polygons are triangulated (using a minimum area triangulation) and a triangle mesh is returned.
 </dd>